 - Cut and paste the job description into your cover letter

 - Provide unnecessary details (i.e. recent struggles, or why you were laid off from a job).

-Writing a great cover letter format is a time-consuming process, but the reward it pays is worth your effort.
+Writing a great cover letter for a Canadian job is a time-consuming process, but the reward it pays is worth your effort.
 As a result, a well-written cover letter will pave the way for more job interviews and give you a greater chance to secure a job in Canada that’s perfect for you!

 For more helpful information, free resources, and tools to help you resume your career in Canada, visit our Finding a Job in Canada resource page.
 Get the help you need to achieve your career goals!